Panel beater: Training and certification

-Training to become a panel beater is done by completing a trade apprenticeship.
+Training to become a panel beater is most often done by completing a trade apprenticeship.
 For the most part these apprenticeships are around three years long, but can be completed earlier.
 These usually consist of three years on the job training mixed with schooling at a trade school or TAFE.
 The fourth year is usually on the job training alone.

-Trade schools, although helpful are not required and neither is a formal apprenticeship.

-Once you become an auto body technician there are many different certifications that you can obtain for specific repair techniques, most of which are available through I-CAR training.